 Although built recently (in 2013), the history of these bridges is much more distant than one may imagine.
 It all began in the 1950s, with the construction of the Loriguilla reservoir, at the period of “dams”, in the Franco era.
 The population of Chulilla was increased thanks to the works on the resevoir, since most of the workers who came from outside were staying in Chulilla at that time.
 Eventually they decided to shorten the route they had to travel twice each day, between Chulilla and the reservoir.
 To do that it was necessary to build two bridges: one hanging and the other one fixed, which served to cross the Turia canyon in less time.
 But after the flood that came to Valencia in the month of October 1957, the flow that crossed the Turia canyon was so big that it took the two bridges down.
 Only in 2013 the initiative to rebuild those bridges was launched to promote tourism in the area and its surroundings.

 The highest bridge is about 15 meters over the river, not suitable if you are afraid of heights, and a pathway length of about 21 meters.

-The origin of the name Azul (blue) is very curious and even though the lake is intense blue, this is not the reason for its name.
-The name is derived from an Arabic term Azud that indicates the presence of a small dam in the area that was used to water the orchards of the town.
-When we arrive at Charco Azul we have the feeling of having reached a kind of dream paradise.
-The turquoise color of this place next to the walls that guard it, just 10 meters wide at its most narrow point, make this place something incredible.
+It is curious to find out the origin of the name “Blue Puddle”, since although the lake is deep blue, the colour it is not the reason for its name.
+The real reason is Arabic term “Azud“, that indicates the presence of a small dam in the area that was used to irrigate the village orchards.
+When we arrive at the Charco Azul, we will have the feeling of having reached a kind of dreamy natural paradise.
+The turquoise blue color of this place together with the walls that surround it (just 10 meters apart at the most narrow point) make this place something incredible.